tedkirkpatrick/474-14-1/Week3-Day2.md

 Less important:

 * The middle section on "reducing component variability".
-This is good advice on how to improve response time for individual requests
+This is good advice on how to improve response time for individual requests (including subrequests) but we are interested in how to improve response time for _multiple_ subrequests comprising a larger request.